-The first three years of the Medical School for International Health take place at the Faculty of Health Sciences of Ben-Gurion University in Beer-Sheva, Israel.
+The Medical School for International Health is an English-language track in the Faculty of Health Sciences at Ben-Gurion University in Beer-Sheva, Israel.

 Ben-Gurion University of the Negev was founded in 1969 with the aim to bring development to the Negev, a desert area comprising more than sixty percent of the country.
 The University was inspired by the vision of Israel's first prime minister, David Ben-Gurion, who believed that the future of the country lay in this region.

 Today, Ben-Gurion University is a major center for teaching and research, with campuses in Beer-sheva, including the Marcus Family Campus, as well as in Eilat and Sede Boqer, where Ben-Gurion lived in his final years and is buried.

 More than 18,000 students are enrolled in seven schools, including the Joyce and Irving Goldman Medical School, which is a model for community-oriented and global medicine.